-If the court finds that the offender committed an offense that involved the physical, mental, or sexual abuse of a minor, it must order DOC to do a risk assessment (Static-99, or OTI for women).
-DOC shall have 30-60 days to complete the assessment.
+If the court finds that the offender committed an offense that involved the physical, mental, or sexual abuse of a minor, it must order DAC to do a risk assessment (Static-99R, or OTI for women).
+DAC shall have 30-60 days to complete the assessment (usually it can be completed in hours).
 Upon receipt of the assessment, the court determines whether the offender requires the "highest possible level of supervision and monitoring."
 If so, the court shall order SBM enrollment for a period specified by the court in its discretion.
 14-208.40A(d)-(e).